bamos/snowglobe/README.md

 ## Adding JavaScript tags.
-Next, ensure that the collector and enricher are properly configured and started by running `lynx index.html` on the server.
+Next, ensure that the collector and enricher are properly configured and started by opening `index.html` on the server.
 `events.tsv` should now contain the tab separated event.

 Next, copy and paste the following code to your webpage's